-To assist in appropriately applying Cost Sharing contributions made from a permitted third party to the Participant's applicable Deductible and/or Out-of-Pocket Limit, the Participant is encouraged to provide notification to BCI if they receive any form of assistance for payment of their Contribution, Cost Sharing, Copayment or Deductible amounts.
+To assist in appropriately applying Cost Sharing contributions made from a permitted third party to the Participant's applicable Deductible and/or Out-of-Pocket Limit, the Participant is encouraged to provide notification to the Contract Administrator if they receive any form of assistance for payment of their Contribution, Cost Sharing, Copayment or Deductible amounts.

-BCI will inform the Participant in writing of the reason for rejecting or otherwise refusing to treat a third party payment as a payment from the Participant and of the Participant's right to file a complaint with the Department of Insurance.
+The Contract Administrator will inform the Participant in writing of the reason for rejecting or otherwise refusing to treat a third party payment as a payment from the Participant.

-- A. No benefits are provided for the following: - 1.
-Drugs used for the termination of early pregnancy, and complications arising therefrom, except when required to correct an immediately life-endangering condition. - 2.
-Over-the-counter drugs other than insulin, even if prescribed by a Physician.
-Notwithstanding this exclusion, BCI, through the determination of the BCI Pharmacy and Therapeutics Committee may choose to cover certain over-the-counter medications when Prescription Drug benefits are provided under this Plan.
-Such approved over-the-counter medications must be identified by BCI in writing and will specify the procedures for obtaining benefits for such approved over-the-counter medications.
-Please note that the fact a particular over-the-counter drug or medication is covered does not require BCI to cover or otherwise pay or reimburse the Participant for any other over-the-counter drug or medication. - 3.
+No benefits are provided for the following:

+- 1. Drugs used for the termination of early pregnancy, and complications arising therefrom, except when required to correct an immediately life-endangering condition. - Over-the-counter drugs other than insulin, even if prescribed by a Physician.
+Notwithstanding this exclusion, through the determination of the Contract Administrator's Pharmacy and Therapeutics Committee, the Contract Administrator may choose to cover certain over-the-counter medications when Prescription Drug benefits are provided under this Summary Plan Description.
+Such approved over-the-counter medications must be identified by the Contract Administrator in writing and will specify the procedures for obtaining benefits for such approved over-the-counter medications.
+Please note that the fact a particular over-the-counter drug or medication is covered does not require the Contract Administrator to cover or otherwise pay or reimburse the Participant for any other over-the-counter drug or medication. - 3.
 Charges for the administration or injection of any drug, except for vaccinations listed on the Prescription Drug Formulary. - 4.
 Therapeutic devices or appliances, including hypodermic needles, syringes, support garments, and other non-medicinal substances except Diabetic Supplies, regardless of intended use. - 5.
 Drugs labeled "Caution-Limited by Federal Law to Investigational Use," or experimental drugs, even though a charge is made to the Participant. - 6.
 Immunization agents, except for vaccinations listed on the Prescription Drug Formulary, biological sera, blood or blood plasma.
-Benefits may be available under the Medical Benefits Section of this Plan. - 7.
+Benefits may be available under the Medical Benefits Section. - 7.
 Medication that is to be taken by or administered to a Participant, in whole or in part, while the Participant is an Inpatient in a Licensed General Hospital, rest home, sanatorium, Skilled Nursing Facility, extended care facility, convalescent hospital, nursing home, or similar institution which operates or allows to operate on its premises, a facility for dispensing pharmaceuticals. - 8.
 Any prescription refilled in excess of the number specified by the Physician, or any refill dispensed after one (1) year from the Physician's original order. - 9.
-Any Prescription Drug, biological or other agent, that is: - a) Prescribed primarily to aid or assist the Participant in weight loss, including all anorectics, whether amphetamine or nonamphetamine. - b) Prescribed primarily to retard the rate of hair loss or to aid in the replacement of lost hair. - c) Prescribed primarily to increase fertility, including but not limited to, drugs which induce or enhance ovulation. - d) Prescribed primarily for personal hygiene, comfort, beautification, or for the purpose of improving appearance. - e) Prescribed primarily to increase growth, including but not limited to, growth hormone. - f) Provided by or under the direction of a Home Intravenous Therapy Company, Home Health Agency or other Provider approved by BCI.

-Benefits are available for this Therapy Service under the Major Medical Benefits Section of this Plan only as preauthorized and approved when Medically Necessary. - 10.
+Any Prescription Drug, biological or other agent, that is: - a) Prescribed primarily to aid or assist the Participant in weight loss, including all anorectics, whether amphetamine or nonamphetamine. - b) Prescribed primarily to retard the rate of hair loss or to aid in the replacement of lost hair - c) Prescribed primarily to increase fertility, including but not limited to, drugs which induce or enhance ovulation. - d) Prescribed primarily for personal hygiene, comfort, beautification, or for the purpose of improving appearance. - e) Prescribed primarily to increase growth. - f) Provided by or under the direction of a Home Intravenous Therapy Company, Home Health Agency or other Provider approved by the Contract Administrator.
+Benefits are available for this Therapy Service under the Major Medical Benefits Section, and only as preauthorized and approved when Medically Necessary. - 10.
 Lost, stolen, broken or destroyed medications, except in the case of loss due directly to a natural disaster.